Hedera Hashgraph raises $100 million for fast and secure blockchain alternative

 Move over blockchain.
-Hedera Hashgraph has raised $100 million via a future token sale from institutional investors in a bid to create a new commerce network based on its “hashgraph consensus” technology.
+Hedera Hashgraph has raised $100 million via a future token sale from institutional investors as it seeks to create a new commerce network based on its “hashgraph consensus” technology.
 That’s a fancy term for a new distributed public ledger that the company says can function much faster, more securely, and at a larger scale than current blockchain technologies.

 The Dallas, Texas-based company will use the money from its public sale of future tokens to accelerate development of key services to be provided by Hedera.
 The company says the amount of money raised shows how much potential it has to change the internet as we know it and overcome the obstacles that have stopped cryptocurrency and blockchain from disrupting the world’s financial systems.